Educorreia932/Recording/README.md

 # Tests

-In order to run the tests suite, execute:
+To run the test suite, execute the following:

 ```
 cabal test